The Rookie (TV series): On-set misconduct and harassment allegations

 On July 26, 2019, TVLine reported that Afton Williamson, who portrays Talia Bishop, would not be returning for the second season.
-While the outlet initially claimed that the split was amicable, Williamson, in a lengthy Instagram post, stated that she left the series due to having "experienced racial discrimination/racially charged inappropriate comments from the hair department."
-Williamson also alleged that she was sexually harassed by guest star Demetrius Grosse, who portrays Kevin Wolfe in a recurring role, as well as an incident of bullying that escalated into sexual assault at a party; the head of the hair department was identified as Sallie Ciganovich.
+While the outlet initially claimed that the split was amicable, Williamson, in a lengthy Instagram post, stated that she left the series due to having "experienced racial discrimination/racially charged inappropriate comments from the hair department".
+The head of the hair department was identified as Sallie Ciganovich.
+Williamson also alleged that she was sexually harassed by guest star Demetrius Grosse, who portrays Kevin Wolfe in a recurring role, as well as an incident of bullying that escalated into sexual assault at a party.
 Williamson claimed that she had gone to the showrunners multiple times with these allegations, but was ignored.

 Everyone involved in the allegations denied them.
 An investigation was commissioned through the law firm Mitchell Sillerberg and Knupp along with a third-party firm, EXTTI, which conducted nearly 400 hours of interviews and examined video and other evidence.
 The results of the investigation were published on September 17, 2019, which found that the allegations made by Williamson had no merit and could not be proven.
 Williamson stood by her claims, calling the results of the investigation "heartbreaking" and postulated that the producers had lied to cover up the truth of what happened.

 Release

 Broadcast

-The Rookie is broadcast in the United States on ABC.
-The first season aired on Tuesday, while the second season aired on Sunday.The Rookie has been licensed in more than 180 countries and territories.
+The Rookie is broadcast in the United States on ABC and repeats are syndicated across 95% of the country.
+The first season aired on Tuesday, while the second season aired on Sunday.
+The Rookie has been licensed in more than 180 countries and territories.
+As of April 1, 2025, the first 5 seasons of The Rookie were made available for streaming on Disney+ via the Star content hub in Australia and New Zealand.
+It is also streaming on Netflix in most regions and on Paramount+, Crave and Netflix in Canada.

+Syndication

+In 2024, reruns of The Rookie began airing on Lifetime.